 Can I use Iditarod logo, videos or pictures from the website?
-Use of the Iditarod logo in news coverage is permitted but the Iditarod Trail Committee (ITC) does not permit use of the logo in.
-For information on purchase or license of items on the Iditarod website, please email chas.stgeorge@iditarod.com.
+Use of the Iditarod logo in news coverage is permitted but the Iditarod Trail Committee (ITC) does not permit use of the logo in non-news context (photography, advertising, promotional materials, etc.).
+For information on purchase or license of items on the Iditarod website, please email shannon.noonan@iditarod.com